-In addition to the other information set forth in this Report, you should carefully consider the factors disclosed in Part I, "Item 1A Risk Factors" in our 2023 Form 10-K and in our Form 10-Q for the quarterly period ended March 31, 2024, which could materially affect our business, financial condition or future results.
+In addition to the other information set forth in this Report, you should carefully consider the factors disclosed in Part I, "Item 1A Risk Factors" in our 2023 Form 10-K, which could materially affect our business, financial condition or future results.
 Additional risks and uncertainties not currently known to us, or that we currently deem to be immaterial, may also have a material adverse effect on our business, financial condition and/or results of operations.
-There have not been any material changes to the risk factors as previously disclosed in Part I, "Item 1A Risk Factors" in our 2023 Form 10-K and in our Form 10-Q for the quarterly period ended March 31, 2024.
+Other than the following items, there have not been any material changes to the risk factors as previously disclosed in Part I, "Item 1A Risk Factors" in our 2023 Form 10-K.